ScriptSmith/instamancer/README.md

 npm install -g instamancer
 ```

-If root is required on your system, use the following command:
+If you're using root to install globally, use the following command to install the Puppeteer dependency

 ```
 sudo npm install -g instamancer --unsafe-perm=true